hanshengchiu/reorderables/README.md

 reorder them within the widget.
 Parent widget only need to provide an `onReorder` function that is invoked with the old and new indexes of child being reordered.

 #### *Thanks those who bought me cups of coffee.
 Really appreciated.
 I've been busy working on other projects and might not be able to resolve issues promptly.
-Sorry about that, but I'll try.
-Nevertheless, please feel free to make pull requests.
+Sorry about that.
+Please reach out to me if you need commercial support.
+Nevertheless, do feel free to make pull requests.
 Switching between Python and Dart sometimes confused me. ;)*

 ## Usage